dev-jpnobrega/api-rest/README.md

 - Package Domain

-  > The domain package is responsible by bussiness rules.
-The Domain decouple logic bussiness rules of the infrastructure
+  > The domain package is responsible by business rules.
+The Domain decouple logic business rules of the infrastructure

   **Code structure**